 In general, a dependent must meet the support test explained earlier under Test 5-Support.
-However, the support test for a child of divorced or separated parents is based on a special rule (explained under Custodial Parent and Noncustodial Parent, later) if certain requirements are met.
+However, the support test for a child of divorced or separated parents is based on a special rule if certain requirements are met.

 Special-Rule Requirements